 On this page:

-In this policy “Bristol Energy”, “we”, “us” and “our” refer to Bristol Energy Limited, who is the controller and responsible for your personal data.
+In this policy “Bristol Energy”, “We”, “us” and “our” refer to Together Energy (Retail) Limited who is the controller and responsible for your personal data.

 This website may include links to third-party websites, plug-ins and applications.
 Clicking on those links or enabling those connections may allow third parties to collect or share data about you.
 We do not control these third-party websites and are not responsible for their privacy statements.
 When you leave our website, we encourage you to read the privacy notice of every website you visit.